esiegmann/Integration_Roadmaps/docs/source/tasks/Ticket_Handling_v1.md

 Also provide any keywords related to your services that would help individuals recognize that a ticket should be routed to this queue.
-For example, an ACCESS-ACO-Support queue might have keywords "confluence" or "access wiki" associated with it to indicate that access wiki or confluence issues should be assigned to this queue.
+For example, an ACCESS-ACO-Support queue might have keywords “confluence” or “access wiki” associated with it to indicate that access wiki or confluence issues should be assigned to this queue.

 ## Ticket Handling